sirrice/icd9/README.md

         001     Cholera
           001.0 Cholera due to vibrio cholerae

+Assuming that codes closely related in the tree are more related than with codes further in the tree, this hierarchy is a way to cluster related codes.

-This library encodes all ICD9 codes into a tree that captures this relationship.
-It also includes a code descriptions file that can also be imported to provide english descriptions for each code.
+This library encodes all ICD9 codes into a tree that captures these relationships.
+It also includes a icd9 descriptions file that can also be imported to provide short english descriptions for each code.

 ## Using the library